mohamedyd/awesome_resources/README.md

 * [Awesome-Data-Centric-AI](https://github.com/daochenzha/data-centric-AI): A curated, but incomplete, list of data-centric AI resources.
 Data-centric AI is an emerging field that focuses on engineering data to improve AI systems with enhanced data quality and quantity.

+* [SAM: Segment Anything Model](https://github.com/facebookresearch/segment-anything): This model produces high quality object masks from input prompts such as points or boxes, and it can be used to generate masks for all objects in an image.

+* [𝐋𝐚𝐧𝐠𝐜𝐡𝐚𝐢𝐧 101: 𝐄𝐚𝐬𝐢𝐞𝐬𝐭 𝐰𝐚𝐲 𝐭𝐨 𝐛𝐮𝐢𝐥𝐝 𝐋𝐋𝐌 𝐚𝐩𝐩𝐬](https://docs.langchain.com/docs/): LangChain is a framework for developing applications powered by language models.
+Currrent use cases are Personal assistants, Question answering over database(s), Chatbots, Querying tabular data, Interacting with APIs, Model Evaluation.
+[Git Repo](https://lnkd.in/dSp5n3Sa), [Cookbook by Gregory Kamradt(Easy way to get started)](https://lnkd.in/dqQGMW5u), [Youtube Tutorials](https://lnkd.in/dh3rGuch)